Andrew6695/bdm_fall2025_opt/README.md

 - `idaes-pse` ships a helper (`idaes get-extensions`) that downloads IPOPT and compiles it for the current platform.
-- In Colab, the solver binary typically lands under `/content/bin/ipopt`; on a local machine it will be inside `~/.idaes/bin/ipopt` unless you override the target folder.
+- In Colab, the solver binary typically lands under `/content/bin/ipopt`; on a local machine, it will be inside `~/.idaes/bin/ipopt` unless you override the target folder.
 - Pass the exact path to `--ipopt-path` if it differs from the default defined in `src/portfolio_pipeline.py`.

-Happy optimizing!